Catherine Share

-Catherine Louise "Gypsy" Share (born December 10, 1942) is known as a former member of the Manson Family; she was convicted of witness intimidation in relation to the 1970 trial of the Tate-LaBianca murders.
+Catherine Louise "Gypsy" Share (born December 10, 1942) is an American criminal who is known as a former member of the Manson Family; she was convicted of witness intimidation in relation to the 1970 trial of the Tate-LaBianca murders.
 In 1971 she was convicted of armed robbery and served five years.
 Share was not directly involved in the Tate-LaBianca murders, for which Charles Manson and some of his followers were convicted and originally sentenced to death.
 She served 90 days for witness intimidation.

 Following her release from prison in 1975, Share disassociated herself from the "Family".
 She has spoken publicly about her experiences with them.

 Early life

 Share was born in Paris in 1942, to refugee parents, a Hungarian violinist father and a German Jewish mother.
 Her parents were members of the French Resistance movement during World War II, and committed suicide when their daughter was two.
-Share's maternal grandmother died in a ghetto in Eastern Europe and both of Share's paternal grandparents died in concentration camps.
+Share's paternal grandmother died in a ghetto in Eastern Europe and both of Share's maternal grandparents died in concentration camps.
 Before her parents' suicides, her father had made arrangements with a French lawyer, who was secretly helping the underground, to plan his daughter's escape from France.